MasteryEducation/SecuritiesExamsMastery.ca/content/csc/16/3/index.md

 - [ ] It eliminates management fees
 - [ ] It guarantees a higher return than a single benchmark

-> **Explanation:** A blended benchmark combines multiple indexes proportionally to mirror the portfolio’s asset mix, improving performance evaluation accuracy.
+> **Explanation:**( A blended benchmark combines multiple indexes proportionally to mirror the portfolio’s asset mix, improving performance evaluation accuracy.)

----

 ### Which of the following might be considered a constraint in an IPS?
 - [x] A client’s need for consistent withdrawals